 - Place a locking device over thermostats, if necessary, to keep employees from adjusting the temperature.

 - Reduce unnecessary use of your HVAC system during unoccupied hours.
 If your building is unoccupied, adjust the heating and cooling system's temperature.

 - Install a programmable thermostat or a time clock to help ensure regular temperature modifications and comfort when you need it.

 - Make sure your thermostats give true readings.
 If your a thermostat setting in the summer, for instance, is 78°F degrees but the real temperature is 75°F degrees, the cooling units are running much more than necessary.

-- Inspect duct work and , repair leaks, both large and small.
-If you have a forced air system, make sure the ducts are delivering all the heat and cooling to where they're needed.
+- Inspect duct work and repair leaks.
+If you have a forced air system, make sure ducts are delivering all the heat and cooling where needed.

 - Have your heating and cooling units regularly serviced by a licensed contractor.

 - Have your contractor: